-The following steps describe how to collect data, including latitude and longitude, on a LabQuest or LabQuest 2, and display it on a map.
+The following steps describe how to collect data, including latitude and longitude, using the LabQuest App, and display it on a map.

 1. Set up the GPS receiver.

-• (LabQuest 2 users) Enable the built-in GPS by choosing Sensor Setup… from the Sensors menu in LabQuest App.
+• (LabQuest 2 and LabQuest 3 users) Enable the built-in GPS by choosing Sensor Setup… from the Sensors menu in LabQuest App.
 Select the GPS check box and tap OK.

-• (Original LabQuest users) Connect a Vernier GPS Sensor, order code vgps to the USB port of the original LabQuest.
+• (Original LabQuest users) Connect a Vernier GPS Sensor (VGPS, discontinued) to the USB port of the original LabQuest.

 2. Once the GPS has acquired enough satellites, latitude and longitude values will be displayed.
-Note: The first time GPS is enabled, it may take several minutes to determine location.
+Note: The first time GPS is enabled, it can take up to 15 minutes to determine location.
 To minimize this time, orient the LabQuest screen upward, toward an unobstructed view of the sky, and do not move until latitude and longitude values are displayed.
-Subsequent connections will take less time.
 Altitude, speed, and direction over ground will also be collected once data collection has begun.
 These data are available in the data table.

 4. Collect data.

 5. Save your data by choosing Save… from the File menu.

 6. Connect LabQuest to your computer and start Logger Pro.
 (If you don’t have access to Logger Pro, see How do I map LabQuest App GPS data if I don't own Logger Pro?.)

 7. If the data were still being displayed on LabQuest, Logger Pro may automatically prompt you to import.
 If not, choose LabQuest Browser from the Logger Pro File menu, and choose Open.
 Select the desired file from the list and open it.

 8. Three mapping options are available by choosing Export from the File menu of Logger Pro: